 I have been in Segovia many times, From Madrid to Segovia by car with my taxi last time with Rachel while she was visiting Europe.
-Also I did Madrid to Segovia by bus with friends visiting around Madrid.
+Also I did Madrid to Segovia by bus with friends visiting around Madrid you can try by rental car.
 And of course I tried Madrid to Segovia by train too.

 If you are planning to stay longer in Segovia feel free to click here to read our Segovia travel guide, how to get from Madrid airport to Segovia, Madrid airport to Avila and Madrid airport to Salamanca.